 As home to an international leader in heart care, the Aurora St. Luke’s replacement heart hospital needed a design to fulfill its reputation.
 The client’s challenge was to create a world-class heart care experience for patients, families, physicians and staff.
-Kahler Slater addressed these objectives by focusing on creating a seamless and efficient patient and provider experience.
-By centralizing and aligning all cardiac services and integrating the most advanced technologies, a very safe patient environment and highly efficient physician and staff flow is achieved.
+Kahler Slater addressed these objectives by centralizing and aligning all cardiac services and integrating the most advanced technologies, achieving a very safe patient environment and highly efficient physician and staff flow.

 Built atop an existing parking structure, the heart tower consists of 12 floors with 270 beds, creating a commanding presence on the Milwaukee skyline and affording generous views of Lake Michigan.
 Special attention was paid to spaces for family who often wait for extended lengths of time during complex heart transplant surgeries and recovery, creating a comforting environment and a sense of privacy so they can take care of themselves while preparing to take care of their loved ones.